-As with every other item in your tiny fastpacking backpack, the lighter the better.
+As with every other item in your tiny fastpacking backpack, the lighter, the better.
 A lighter shelter will reduce your overall pack weight, allowing you to move faster on the trail.
-But lighter weight can translate to lowered durability or decreased storm protection in some cases.
-Be sure to ask yourself if your shelter is “stupid-light” considering the weather conditions you could encounter on your fastpacking trip.
+But lighter weight can sometimes translate to lowered durability or decreased storm protection.
+Be sure to ask yourself if your shelter is “stupid-light,” considering the weather conditions you could encounter on your fastpacking trip.
 The best ultralight tent will strike a balance between its weight, durability, and ability to protect you from the weather.

-No one at iRunFar would take the SOL Escape Bivvy on a weeklong jaunt through the Weminuche Wilderness of Colorado, for example.
+For example, no one at iRunFar would take the SOL Escape Bivvy on a weeklong tour through the Weminuche Wilderness of Colorado.
 Those mountains are unpredictable, so, in this case, we’d happily take the weight penalty of a fully enclosed tent in exchange for some storm protection, durability, bug protection, and peace of mind.

 Are bivvies as good as tents?
 When would I use a bivvy?

-Bivvies do not offer as much weather protection as ultralight tarps or tents, but they have their place.
+Bivvies offer less weather protection than ultralight tarps or tents, but they have their place.
 Their primary appeals are their low weight and ease of use.
-When you stop for the night, just throw it on the ground, climb in, and go to sleep.
+When you stop for the night, just throw it on the ground, climb in, and sleep.
 Their primary downsides are their low comfort and susceptibility to condensation, and thus a wet sleeping bag.
 Our testers like to take bivvies on trips when there is a non-threatening forecast.

 Because bivvies can be light, we also like to use them when sleep is a lower priority than moving fast through space.
 For these reasons, we chose the SOL Escape Bivvy for our list.
-It is light, inexpensive, and will protect you from weather when you need it.
+It is light, inexpensive, and protects you from weather when needed.
 It’s a specialty tool, and most of us at iRunFar prefer tarps or tents for 95% of trips.

-I don’t use running poles, but I still want a double-walled pyramid tent.
+I don’t use running poles, but I want a double-walled pyramid tent.
 What should I do?

-If you don’t use running poles but you still want a double-walled trekking pole-supported tent, you aren’t out of luck.
-You can still experience the joys of a pyramid tent such as the Mountain Laurel Designs SoloMid XL by purchasing it with this carbon fiber pole.
-This will add three ounces to the shelter for a total weight of 33 ounces without stakes.
+You aren’t out of luck if you don’t use running poles but still want a double-walled trekking pole-supported tent.
+You can still experience the joys of a pyramid tent such as the Mountain Laurel Designs SoloMid XL by purchasing it with this carbon fiber pole, and this will add three ounces to the shelter for a total weight of 33 ounces without stakes.

 But why, you might ask, would anyone choose this pyramid over a dedicated pole, semi-freestanding tent such as the Big Agnes Fly Creek HV UL2 Solution Dye, which weighs only 31.9 ounces before stakes?
 The short answer is that most people wouldn’t.
-Dedicated pole tents are simple and largely foolproof.
-But the SoloMid XL can be set up tarp-first in a downpour, which keeps your sleeping area from getting wet.
-It’s also constructed from higher quality silnylon, which is stronger and sags less in the rain than Big Agnes’ sil/PU nylon.
+Dedicated pole tents are simple and essentially foolproof.
+But the Mountain Laurel Designs SoloMid XL can be set up tarp-first in a downpour, which keeps your sleeping area from getting wet.
+It’s also constructed from higher quality silnylon, which is stronger and sags less in the rain than Big Agnes sil/PU nylon material.

 Is Dyneema Composite Fabric worth the money?

 Dyneema Composite Fabric (DCF) is lighter and has better tear strength than the silnylons or silpolys found in this list.
-It also doesn’t absorb water, so you can shake much of it off before stuffing the DCF shelter back into your pack.
+It also doesn’t absorb water, so you can shake much of it off before stuffing the shelter back into your pack.
 These are worthy attributes and will understandably push many to choose DCF shelters.
-But DCF is very expensive, and this is the primary reason we only have one DCF shelter on our entire list.
-We want to make as many items as possible accessible to fastpackers of all income brackets.
+But DCF is very expensive, which is the primary reason we only have one of these shelters on our list.
+We want to make as many items accessible to fastpackers of all income brackets.

 We have also found that most DCF shelters thrash in the wind while nylon or polyester shelters have some give to them.
 This means that the guylines on a DCF shelter will be under immense stress.
 Stakes on DCF shelters are thus more likely to pull out of the ground than stakes on nylon or polyester shelters.
 This strain also can cause DCF to deform, especially around the hem and at the corners where stress is greatest.
-Eventually, it becomes difficult to get a good pitch on a DCF shelter.
+Eventually, getting a good pitch on a DCF shelter becomes difficult.

 Some of our testers have observed that zippers on DCF shelters don’t last as long as zippers on nylon or polyester shelters.
-This is due, most likely, to the inflexible nature of DCF which puts strain on the zipper slider.
+This is most likely due to the inflexible nature of DCF, which strains the zipper slider.
 The high tension grinds sand into the metal slider, wearing it out quickly.
 Fortunately, it’s easy to replace zipper sliders.

 What kind of running poles do I need for these shelters?

 Most non-freestanding shelters on this list use poles ranging from about 110 to 140 centimeters, with the ideal length being about 125 centimeters.
-It’s easiest to use adjustable three-piece or two-piece poles, as they’ll allow you to get a tight pitch, but fixed poles can be used as well.
+It’s easiest to use adjustable three-piece or two-piece poles, as they’ll allow you to get a tight pitch, but fixed poles can also be used.